Wilderness Doro Nawas

 The primary activities are the nature/game drives into the arid Aba-Huab river valley which offers the possibility of seeing desert elephant or even black rhino, gemsbok, ostrich and springbok.
 At Twyfelfontein you can view Africa's largest collection of petroglyphs (prehistoric rock engravings) by the original San (bushmen) people.
 Other excursions include visits to the local village, the petrified forest and the Damara Living Museum if you stay for 3 nights.
 The combination of Africa’s past and present makes Doro Nawas a fascinating visit.

 The lodge lies in the Doros Nawas conservancy which is actually community-owned so that the wildlife belongs to the people.
-This ownership has led to remarkable conservation initiatives where communities have learnt to live in harmony with desert animals such as elephants because they benefit from tourism to see the wildlife, with wells being maintained for both man and animal.
-This is a joint venture between Wilderness, the Doro !Nawas community and a Namibian empowerment company.
+This ownership has led to remarkable conservation initiatives where communities have learnt to live in harmony with desert animals such as elephants.
+This is because they benefit from tourism to see the wildlife, with wells being maintained for both man and animal.
+The conservancy is a joint venture between Wilderness, the Doro !Nawas community and a Namibian empowerment company.

-Doro Nawas Camp is an easy accessible base for exploring the local area combining a luxury safari experience with economic empowerment for the local community.
-You can explore either using your own rental car, or participate in the lodge's game drives and guided excursions to Twyfelfontein and elsewhere (included if you book the fully inclusive rate, or available as extras if you book DBB).
+Doro Nawas is an easy accessible base for exploring the local area.
+This allows the combination of a luxury safari experience with economic empowerment for the local community.
+You can explore either using your own rental car, or participate in the lodge's game drives and guided excursions to Twyfelfontein and elsewhere.
+This is included if you book the fully inclusive rate, or available as extras if you book DBB.

 Rooms